ab12gu/technical-notes/docs/misc/animals/dog-sitting.md

 - The longer she walks, the more she will poop
     - I think her body digests the food more while walking?
 - she pulls more if ahe wants food/water or needs to poop
+- feel free to leave her at home for extended periods of time
+    - once a week i leave her for about 8 hrs
+    - this is why i got the kitty, so she has company
+- she also likes the car A LOT!
+    - I dont tie her down in the car, but u can tie her leash to belt or something
+    - I leave her in the car while running errands
+        - i part the windows but if cold enough, idk if necessary
+        - try to leave water in car too but thats for long drives
+    - i let her sit in passenger seat with windows down while driving
+- i take her into grocery stores, cafes, and libraries all the time

 ## Skin Picking